DTUWindEducation/final-project-fatalerror2/README.md

 * start_time = start date for the prediction model, i.e "2020-11-15".
 Make sure not to set a date too close to the         beginning of the dataset as it might not have enough to "look back" at predicting.
 * end_time = end date for the prediction model, i.e "2020-11-16".

+* variable_name = name of variable of the data you wish to plot between start_time and end_time.
+It can be: temperature_2m, relativehumidity_2m, dewpoint_2m, windspeed_10m, windspeed_100m, winddirection_10m, winddirection_100m, windgusts_10m, Power.
+Refer to inputs folder for a description on these variables.

 * project_root = Path(__file__).resolve().parent.parent ; inputs_dir = Path(project_root / "inputs").
 Directory for data.
 Do not change unless intended.

 * num_lags_SVM = 5 # number of days to look back for the SVM Model.